-The event features street caroling and caroling from trolleys, a tree-lighting ceremony, holiday concerts, Christmas window decorating contests, letters to Santa, and late-night shopping with live music.
+The holiday event in Maine features street caroling and caroling from trolleys, a tree-lighting ceremony, holiday concerts, Christmas window decorating contests, letters to Santa, and late-night shopping with live music.

 You can also enjoy ice skating at Goddard’s Pond, where there’s an on-site concession stand and cozy warming hut!